Effects of spin-orbit interaction and electron correlations in strontium titanate: Mott vs BCS correlations

 The two-electron wavefunction describing a Cooper pair is~\cite{PhysRev.104.1189}

-which has the same form as Eq.~(\ref{eq:singlet2}), except for the opposite relative signs of the two wavefunction components.
-This difference is consistent with the fact that the two-electron correlation described by these wavefunctions decreases the electron overlap in case of repulsive interaction (Mott correlations), and increases their overlap in case of attractive interaction (BCS correlations).
-This seems to suggest that BCS correlations are incompatible with the Mott correlations.
-However, the differences between the wavevector- and directional-dependences of the two correlatons allows them to coexist, for example in the form of anisotropic correlations illustrated in Fig.~\ref{fig:Mott_BCS}(b) for the broken cubic symmetry states discussed in the previous section.
-For the case of tensile strain in the z-direction, hopping in this direction is suppressed for the dominant $d_{xy}$ subband, which can result in the Mott correlation for the components of the two-electron wavefunction corresponding to electron alignment along this direction, while BCS correlations may be dominant for the wavefunction components describing electrons in the xy plane.
-The possibility of anisotropic correlations illustrated in Fig.~\ref{fig:Mott_BCS}(b) may be particularly important for sc at small carrier concentrations since the group velocity in the z-direction is very small, making the usual retarded phonon-mediated effective electron attraction mechanism underlying the Migdal-Eliashberg theory inapplicable for this direction.
+where $|0\rangle$ denotes the g.s. of the Fermi gas.
+This expression has the same form as Eq.~(\ref{eq:singlet2}) with $\vec{k}_1=\vec{k}$ and $\vec{k}_2=-\vec{k}$, except for the opposite relative signs of the two wavefunction components.
+This difference is consistent with the difference between the two mechanisms of correlations.
+Mott correlations result from repulsive interaction.
+Accordingly, the positive sign in Eq.~(\ref{eq:singlet2}) minimizes electron overlap.
+In contrast, BCS correlations are driven by attractive interaction, with the negative sign in Eq.~(\ref{eq:singlet_BCS}) maximizing electron overlap.

+This difference seems to suggest that BCS correlations are incompatible with Mott correlations.
+However, the differences between the wavevector- and directional-dependences of the two correlations allow them to coexist, as illustrated in Fig.~\ref{fig:Mott_BCS}(b) for the broken-symmetry state discussed in the previous section.
+In the presence of tensile strain in the z-direction, the $d_{xy}$ subband dominates the lowest-energy conduction band states.
+Hopping in the z-direction is suppressed, which can result in Mott correlation for the components of the two-electron wavefunction with wavevectors in the z-direction corresponding to large effective mass, while BCS correlations may be dominant for other wavevectors corresponding to small effective mass.
+Anisotropic correlations may be particularly important for sc at small carrier concentrations since the group velocity for the momenta in the direction of large effective mass is small, making the usual retarded phonon-mediated effective electron attraction mechanism of the Migdal-Eliashberg theory inapplicable.